-Since a higher MERV rating correlates with a lower particle count, the higher the MERV rating, the better.
-All air furnaces and central air conditioning units can handle MERV 16 filters, however since they tend to be quite deep compared to traditional filters, the installation of a dedicated aftermarket housing is required which is not always feasible.
-Compared to cheaper basic filters available, medium-efficiency MERV filters such as the Nordic Pure MERV 12 can greatly reduce airborne dust, mold spores, pollen and even smoke, and doing so can help alleviate respiratory ailments according to an NIH review.
-Filters with higher MERV ratings trap small particles more effectively than filters with lower MERV ratings.
+Filters with higher MERV ratings trap small particles more effectively than those with lower ratings.
+Both claim to be based on the American Society of Heating, Refrigeration and Air Conditioning Engineers ASHRAE 52.2 standard used to establish MERV ratings, but neither company offers an easily accessible explanation of how their own ratings differ or compare to MERV.
+All air furnaces and central air conditioning units can handle MERV 16 filters; however, since they tend to be quite deep compared to traditional filters, the installation of a dedicated aftermarket housing is required, which is not always feasible.
+Compared to cheaper basic filters available, medium-efficiency MERV filters such as the Nordic Pure MERV 12 can greatly reduce airborne dust, mold spores, pollen and even smoke.
+This can help alleviate respiratory ailments according to an NIH review.